PLA is the most popular type of 3D printing filament. It’s easy to use and produces high-quality prints.

 If you have an automatic leveling tool, simply run a leveling sequence.
 An auto-bed leveling sensor makes it easy to level your print bed.

-If your PLA prints are still not sticking to the bed, the Z offset might be the cause.
-The Z offset value is the distance between the extrusion nozzle and the home position of the Z-axis.
+If your PLA prints are still not sticking to the bed after leveling, the Z offset might be the cause.

 3. Clean the Bed